 Interest in water resources systems has been a critical part of resources and environment related research at IIASA since its inception.
-As demands for water increase relative to supply, the intensity and efficiency of water resources management must be developed further.
-This in turn requires an increase in the degree of detail and sophistication of the analysis, including economic, social and environmental evaluation of water resources development alternatives aided by application of mathematical modelling techniques, to generate inputs for planning, design and operational decisions.
+As countries undertake more and larger projects to meet their increasing water use, the physical limitations of natural water supplies are becoming apparent.
+This in turn requires an increase in the degree of detail and sophistication of analysis, including economic, social, and environmental evaluation of development alternatives aided by application of mathematical modelling techniques to generate inputs for planning, design, and operational decisions.

-In the years of 1976 and 1977 IIASA has initiated a concentrated research effort focusing on modelling and forecasting of water demands.
-Our interest in water demands derived itself from the generally accepted realization that these fundamental aspects of water resources management have not been given due consideration in the past.
+In the years 1976 and 1977 IIASA initiated a concentrated research effort focusing on modelling and forecasting of water demands.
+Our interest in this topic derives from the generally accepted realization that these fundamental aspects of water resources management have not been given due consideration in the past.

-The Resources and Environment Area of IIASA (Task 1, Regional Water Demand and Management) held from 17 to 21 January 1977 a Workshop on Modelling of Water Demands.
-29 people from 14 different countries attended this Workshop.

-The Proceedings open with an introduction which attempts to provide the reader with the overall framework of IIASA's studies on modelling and forecasting of water demands.
-Then follows a collection of invited papers and national review reports which provide a good overview as to what is understood by "water demand analysis" in most of of the IIASA NMO countries.
+Workshop on Modelling of Water Demands, held by the Resources and Environment Area of IIASA (Task 1, Regional Water Demand and Management) from 17 to 21 January 1977, was attended by 29 people from 14 countries.
+The proceedings, after an introduction outlining the overall framework of IIASA's studies on modelling and forecasting of water demands, comprises invited papers and reviews that together provide a good overview of what is understood by "water demand analysis" in most of the IIASA NMO countries.